 If you accidentally inject EpiPen® into these areas, go to the nearest emergency room immediately for treatment.

-For expired EpiPen®, contact your local pharmacy to assist in disposing the device according to regulations.
+For an expired EpiPen®, contact your local pharmacy to assist in disposing of the device according to regulations.

 Removing the blue safety cap prepares EpiPen® for activation.

 - Keep your fingers away from the orange tip.